When you are ready to move on from always using spinach in your green smoothies, Swiss chard is a great next step.

-Chard helps support bone, lung and heart health while boosting the immune system.
+Chard helps support bone, lung, and heart health while supporting optimum immune function.

 All color varieties of chard are highly nutritious with the same nutritional value for each variety.
 Most of the nutrients are found in the dark leafy green, and not in the stem.
 You can add the stem to your green smoothie or discard if you prefer.